Getting online and searching the web

 Microfilters and connection speed

-A microfilter is a small white plastic box that’s inserted inline between a phone socket and a phone, supplied with your modem or by your ISP.
+A microfilter is a small white plastic box that’s inserted inline between a phone socket and a phone, supplied with your modem or by your broadband provider.

 For a few people, a mobile connection might outperform a poor broadband connection, but usually locations that get poor broadband also get poor mobile connections.
 In areas of good 4G mobile phone reception download speeds can reach 20Mbps, but the average is a lot less.
 Setting up a computer to use a mobile phone’s connection (known as tethering) may be more difficult and less reliable than plugging it into a broadband modem.